4075 - (IMGA) Service Animals

 nature of any school program, or otherwise jeopardizes the safe operation of the

-2. The service animal demonstrates that he/she is unable to perform reliably the work
+school in a manner that cannot be eliminated by modifications; - The service animal demonstrates that he/she is unable to perform reliably the work

 or tasks which he/she was represented as being able to perform (which is required

-3. The service animal is not under the full control of the person with a disability, or the
+to be defined as a service animal); - The service animal is not under the full control of the person with a disability, or the

 authorized handler/trainer, and the individual does not take effective action to

-4. The service animal is sick (i.e., vomiting, etc.), infested with parasites, has an
+control the animal; - The service animal is sick (i.e., vomiting, etc.), infested with parasites, has an

 infection of the skin, mouth or eyes, or otherwise presents a threat to the public